Candidate Information

 (If you have a multi-county district you will file with the Republican Party of Texas. www.texasgop.org)

-Links to the following application forms and fee information were posted prior to September 1, 2023, when new forms may become required due to changes by the 88 th Legislature.
+Links to the following application forms and fee information were posted prior to September 1, 2025, when new forms may become required due to changes by the 89th Legislature.

-Application for Party Office (County Chairman or Precinct Chairman):
+Application for Party Office (County Chairman or Precinct Chairman, 2-3 revised 8/2025):